- How did PAWS start?

 How do I update my contact information for my pet’s microchip?

-Regardless of what brand of microchip your companion has, it is imperative to update the registration with your local animal shelter and veterinarian if you move, change phone numbers or other contact information.
+Regardless of what brand of microchip your companion has, it is imperative to update the registration with the shelter where you adopted and veterinarian if you move, change phone numbers or other contact information.
 A microchip is only useful if the registration is kept up to date.

 Does PAWS pick up dead animals?

 PAWS does not pick up dead animals.
-Please contact your local animal control agency.
+Please contact your local animal control agency for assistance.

 Can PAWS spay or neuter my pet?